a7medhish/CarND-Path-Planning-Project/README.md

 ## Reflection
 There is a reflection on how to generate paths.
 I've put detailed comments in codes, including but not limited to

-- Initialization (Macro definition)
+### Initialization (Macro definition)

-- Initialization (variables defined outside JSON message)
+Defined constants which are used later in the as macros:
+- Velocity converting factor from m/s to mph (2.24)
+- Message refreshing period (0.02s) and max path size (50)
+- Actual speed limit (49.5mph) and acceleration limit (9.9m/s^2), which are tighter than required in rubrics
+- Waypoint step grid (30m)
+- Lane parameters (lane width - 4m, default/leftmost/rightmost lane index - 1/0/2)

+Also initialized variables for those to be done outside the JSON message:
+- (initial) host lane: default lane
+- (initial) starting speed: 0m/s (stopped)
+- speed incremental step per cycle (max acceleration * message refreshing period)

-- Sensor fusion parsing
+### Sensor fusion parsing

 - Behavior
 - Trajectory build-up